olliw42/mLRS-docu/docs/DUAL_BAND.md

 mLRS allows for a dual-band setup, where the Tx module and receiver both transmit and receive in the 2.4 GHz and 868/915 MHz (or 433 MHz/70 cm) bands simultaneously.

-This operation mode is very simlar to a full-diversity setup, except that the hardware of course needs to provide two RF stages operating in the two different RF bands.
-An example is given by the dual-band version of the easy-to-solder boards, which can be eqipped with E77 modules working at 868/915 MHz and E28 modules working at 2.4 GHz.
-See [here]( https://github.com/olliw42/mLRS-hardware/tree/master/olliw-stm32-based/rx-tx-E77-E28-dualband-easysolder).
-The "normal" easy-to-solder boards can be eqipped with E77 modules working at 868/915 MHz and E22 modules working at 433 MHz, allowing to build a dual-band setup working in the 868/915 MHz and 433 MHz bands.
-This is possible also for a number of other DIY options which use a E22 module as second RF stage.
+Operation is similar to a full-diversity setup, except that the hardware uses two RF stages operating in the two different RF bands.
+Two examples are provided:
+- To use 868/915 MHz and 2.4 GHz simultaneously there is a dual-band version of the E77 Easy-Solder board, which has an E77 module working at 868/915 MHz and an E28 module working at 2.4 GHz.
+More details can be found [here](https://github.com/olliw42/mLRS-hardware/tree/master/olliw-stm32-based/rx-tx-E77-E28-dualband-easysolder).
+- To use 868/915 MHz and 433 MHz simultaneously one can use the "normal" E77 Easy-Solder board, when equipped with an E77 module working at 868/915 MHz and an E22 module working at 433 MHz.

-Similar to a full-diversity setup, dual band uses FHSS and the receiver will choose the packet on the best band.
+Same as a full-diversity setup, dual band uses FHSS and the receiver will select the packet on the best band.

 In contrast to a full-diversity setup, however, the dual-band setup transmits simultaneously on both RF bands.
-This means that even if one RF band is blocked, packets will not be missed.
+This means that even if there is strong interference on one RF band then packets will continue to be received on the other band.

 ## Configuration